ubicucsd/bootcamp_18_19/6_Alignment.md

 ````
 </details>

   d.
 Prepend each sequence with n's.
 The number of n's should be equal to the number of initial gaps that sequence had.

+2. Pick a reading frame.
+Real sequences have deletions, and deletions make it impossible to figure out the correct codons.
+A robust way of making the choice between starting each sequence from the first, second, or third nucleotide by seeing which one results in the longest total distance between stop codons.
+In the interest of time, you can also do a simpler version by finding which indices give mutliples of 3.
+More detailed steps:

 3. Translate the DNA into amino acids.
 This should be simple, I will leave this exercise up to you with one hint - google translating DNA with BioPython.